Medicine admissions 2024

 - Commitment to quality of care, earning the trust placed in the profession by insisting on quality and striving to get the basics of quality of care - safety, effectiveness and patient experience - right every time.

-- Compassion, ensuring that compassion is central to the care provided and respond with humanity and kindness to each person's pain, distress, anxiety or need.
+- Compassion, ensuring that compassion is central to the care provided and responding with humanity and kindness to each person's pain, distress, anxiety or need.
 We search for the things we can do, however small, to give comfort and relieve suffering.
 We find time for patients, their families and carers, as well as those we work alongside.

 - Improving lives, striving to improve health and wellbeing and people's experiences of the NHS.
 We cherish excellence and professionalism wherever we find it - in the everyday things that make people's lives better as much as in clinical practice, service improvements and innovation.